This is a fixed-text formatted version of a Jupyter notebook

 6. Pulsar analysis tools with gammapy

-Once we have the corret DataStore and the modified EventList with the phase information, we can do the pulsar analysis using different tools for Gammapy to compute the phaseogram, maps, SED, lightcurve, etc… To do so, one can check the following Gammapy tutorial.
+Once we have the correct DataStore and the modified EventList with the phase information, we can perform the pulsar analysis using different tools available in Gammapy.
+Allowing us to compute the phaseogram, maps, SED, lightcurve and more.
+To do so, please refer to the following Gammapy tutorial.

 Recipe made by Alvaros Mas, Maxime Regeard, Jan Lukas Schubert.